 - (a) Counsel for an indigent person shall be assigned by the court.
 Upon the court's determination that a person is indigent and entitled to counsel under this Article, counsel shall be appointed in accordance with rules adopted by the Office of Indigent Defense Services.
-In the courts of those counties which have a public defender, designated by the Office of Indigent Defense Services, however, the public defender may tentatively assign himself or an assistant public defender designee of the Office of Indigent Defense Services may tentatively assign himself or another person to represent an indigent person, subject to subsequent approval determination of entitlement to counsel by the court. - (b) Fees of assigned counsel and salaries and other operating expenses of the offices of the public defenders shall be borne by the State. - (c) (1) The clerk of superior court is authorized to make a determination of indigency and to appoint counsel, entitlement to counsel, as authorized by this Article.
-The word "court," as it is used in this Article and in any rules pursuant to this Article, includes the clerk of superior court. - (2) A judge of superior or district court having authority to appoint determine entitlement to counsel in a particular case may give directions to the clerk with regard to the appointment of determination of entitlement to counsel in that case; may, if he finds it appropriate, change or modify the appointment of counsel when counsel has been appointed determination made by the clerk; and may set aside a finding of waiver of counsel made by the clerk. - (d) Unless a public defender or assistant public defender is appointed to serve, the trial judge appointing-standby counsel appointed under G.S.
+In noncapital cases the court shall assign counsel pursuant to rules adopted by the Office of Indigent Defense Services or designee of the Office of Indigent Defense Services shall assign counsel; at least one member of each capital defense team, where practicable, shall be a member of the bar in that division.
+In the courts of those counties which have a public defender, however, the public defender may tentatively assign himself or an assistant public defender to represent an indigent person, subject to subsequent approval determination of entitlement to counsel by the court. court and approval by the court in noncapital cases and by the Office of Indigent Defense Services in capital cases. - (b) Fees of assigned counsel and salaries and other operating expenses of the offices of the public defenders shall be borne by the State. - (1) The clerk of superior court is authorized to make a determination of indigency and to appoint counsel, entitlement to counsel, as authorized by this Article.
+The word "court," as it is used in this Article and in any rules pursuant to this Article, includes the clerk of superior court. - (2) A judge of superior or district court having authority to appoint determine entitlement to counsel in a particular case may give directions to the clerk with regard to the appointment of determination of entitlement to counsel in that case; may, if he finds it appropriate, change or modify the appointment of counsel when counsel has been appointed determination made by the clerk; and may set aside a finding of waiver of counsel made by the clerk.

+(d) Unless a public defender or assistant public defender is appointed to serve, the trial judge appointing-standby counsel appointed under G.S.
 15A-1243 shall award-receive reasonable compensation to be paid by the State."